Flooring Types Pros and Cons | Hardwood, Vinyl, Tile, Slate & More

 In order to fully weigh the pros and cons of the flooring types we’re about to explain, make sure you have an answer to each of these questions:

-• The answer to this question will help you narrow down your options.
+• What’s my budget?
+The answer to this question will help you narrow down your options.

 We wish there was a flooring option that checked all the right boxes: affordable, durable, easy to clean, realistic-looking (like wood, slate, etc.), and easy to install.
 Unfortunately, this isn’t the case, but there’s definitely an option that’s best for you!